 B Vitamins

-The B vitamins, including biotin (often touted as a treatment for hair loss), play important roles in hair growth.
+The B vitamins9, including biotin (often touted as a treatment for hair loss), play important roles in hair growth.
 B vitamins are essential for healthy energy production and metabolism of fats and proteins to keep our cells healthy and functioning optimally.

 Zinc